 About Starr Library

-The C. V. Starr East Asian Library is one of the major collections for the study of East Asia in the United States, with over 1,000,000 volumes of Chinese, Japanese, Korean, Tibetan, Mongol, Manchu, and Western-language materials and almost 7,500 periodical titles, and more than 55 newspapers.
+The C. V. Starr East Asian Library is one of the major collections for the study of East Asia in the United States, with materials in Chinese, Japanese, Korean, Tibetan, Mongol, Manchu, and western-languages, including books (both print and electronic), periodicals, newspapers, audio-visual material, databases, and more.
 Subject emphasis is on the humanities and social sciences.
 The Chinese collection is particularly strong in history, philosophy, traditional literature, and increasingly film studies.
 The Japanese collection excels in literature, history, and philosophy.
 The Korean collection is deepest in history and is growing in literature.
 The Tibetan collection, which originally centered on traditional Tibetan subjects, has expanded to include modern Tibet as well.
-These primary materials are supported by an extensive collection of secondary materials on East Asian subjects in Western languages.
-The Kress Special Collections Reading Room provides access to the rare book, special, and archival collections, especially strong in Chinese local histories and genealogies, Japanese Edo-period woodblock-printed books, and the Korean Yi Song-yi Collection of rare books, as well as extensive collections of non-print materials such as ancient Chinese oracle bones, Chinese paper god prints from the early twentieth century, Edo-period Japanese woodblock prints, maps, and paintings.
-These special collections are non-circulating materials, and are available for use by readers in the Rare Books and Special Collections Reading Room.
-The library's microfilm collection and East Asian feature films and documentaries on DVD are extensive.
-Both collections are stored offsite.
-An increasing number of electronic databases is also offered, most of them through the E-resources link on the Libraries homepage, some as stand-alones on designated terminals in our reading room, one each for Chinese, Japanese, and Korean.
+These primary materials are supported by an extensive collection of secondary materials on East Asian subjects in western languages.
+The Special Collections Reading Room provides access to the rare book, special, and archival collections, especially strong in Chinese local histories and genealogies, Japanese Edo-period woodblock-printed books, and the Korean Yi Song-yi Collection of rare books, as well as extensive collections of non-print materials such as ancient Chinese oracle bones, Japanese Edo-period woodblock prints, maps, sculptures, paintings, and much more.
+These special collections are non-circulating materials, and are available for use by readers by appointment only.
+The library's extensive microfilm collection and East Asian feature films and documentaries on DVD are stored offsite from where they can be requested.
+An increasing number of electronic databases is also offered, primarily online, though a few only as stand-alones on a designated terminal in our reading room.

 History